Ethan Chorin: Career

 Chorin began his career as a business developer with Shell Oil.
 In 2004 he joined the U.S. Foreign Service, and was one of a small number of U.S. diplomats posted to Libya (2004–2006) immediately following the U.S. rapprochement with Gaddafi c.
 2004.
 He served in Libya as the economic and commercial attaché from 2004 to 2006, and was subsequently posted to Washington, D.C. and the United Arab Emirates.
-From 2008 to 2011 he was senior manager for communications, and then government relations, at Dubai Ports World (DP World), and was head of the company’s corporate social responsibility (CSR) program from 2009–2011.
+From 2008 to 2011 he was senior manager for communications, and then government relations, at Dubai Ports World (DP World), and was head of the company's corporate social responsibility (CSR) program from 2009 to 2011.

 Chorin returned to Libya in July, 2011 as co-founder of the 501c(3) non-profit Avicenna Group, to assist with post-revolutionary medical capacity-building.
 As part of this effort, he recruited Massachusetts General Hospital (MGH) to work with Benghazi Medical Center on a program to build trauma capacity in Benghazi.
 The MOU for this project was signed a day before the September 11, 2012 attack on the U.S. consulate in Benghazi.
 Ambassador Christopher Stevens, was to visit BMC to express support for the project the following day.
 Chorin has written several pieces on the impact of that attack on U.S. foreign policy in the region.

-Chorin was a director at Berkeley Research Group (BRG) from 2012–2013, before founding Perim Associates, which advises international law firms and governments.
+Chorin was a director at Berkeley Research Group (BRG) from 2012 to 2013, before founding Perim Associates, which advises international law firms and governments.
 As CEO of Perim Associates, Chorin created the 2015 ministerial East Africa Environmental Risk & Opportunity “ERO” Summit, held in Djibouti, and hosted by the President of the Republic of Djibouti.
 Yale University Climate and Energy Center played a prominent role in the conference, which was highlighted by Secretary of State John Kerry in a Djibouti press conference.
-He served as Sr. Advisor to the Ministry of Foreign Affairs of the United Arab Emirates, 2020-2021.
+He served as Sr. Advisor to the Ministry of Foreign Affairs of the United Arab Emirates, 2020–2021.

 Chorin has spoken and testified on Libya before bodies such as the NATO Parliamentary Assembly and the U.S. Congress.
 He has been a frequent commentator on Libya for the BBC.

 Books

 Chorin has written three books.
 Translating Libya is known as one of the most significant English language sources on Libyan short fiction.
-It is a collection of translations of 16 short stories set in various locations in Libya, interspersed with Chorin’s travelogue and social commentary.
+It is a collection of translations of 16 short stories set in various locations in Libya, interspersed with Chorin's travelogue and social commentary.
 Darf Publishers published an expanded edition in 2015 with a foreword by Libyan novelist Ahmed Ibrahim Fagih.”